kaazing/docker.tutorials/kwic/2-tls/README.md

     $ docker-compose up
     ```

     It may take a few moments for all of the containers to start.
-It's probably ready when you see something like the following lines in the log output on the screen:
+It's probably ready when you see something like the following lines in the log output on the screen (note that these lines may not be grouped together in the output depending on the order Docker starts containers):

     ```
     example.com_1  | INFO  [tcp#1 172.32.0.4:40484] OPENED: (#00000001: kaazing tcp, server, /172.32.0.4:40484 => /172.32.0.6:443)